olinxia/Olin_BlueStampPortfolio/index.md

 My project, the real time planet tracker, will be able to track all the planets in the solar system and show me where they are in the sky.
 There are many components that have to work together to make my project work.
 Here is a quick summary:
   - Arduino board: stores all the code and communicates with all the other parts
   - GPS Module: records the time and location for the Arduino board to incorporate in its calculations
+  -

 ### Progress
 For my first milestone, I focused on building the wiring so that all the hardware is connected.
+I also made sure that they worked by connecting the Arduino board to my computer and seeing that the lights of the parts that had them were on.

 ### Challenges
 The main problem that I faced was learning how to connect the pins together.
-Each component
+Each component needed multiple connections to various other parts.
+I learned about where they needed to go and why.

 ### Next Steps
 With the wiring finished, I can move on to the software for my project, which will use mathematical calculations and astronomical data to determine where in the celestial sphere are the planets.
 Then, the servos will move to the